Flerovium: Naming

 Per Mendeleev's nomenclature for unnamed and undiscovered elements, flerovium is sometimes called eka-lead.
 In 1979, IUPAC published recommendations according to which the element was to be called ununquadium (symbol Uuq), a systematic element name as a placeholder, until the discovery of the element is confirmed and a permanent name is decided on.
 Most scientists in the field called it "element 114", with the symbol of E114, (114) or 114.

 Per IUPAC recommendations, the discoverer(s) of a new element has the right to suggest a name.

 After IUPAC recognized the discovery of flerovium and livermorium on 1 June 2011, IUPAC asked the discovery team at JINR to suggest permanent names for the two elements.
 The Dubna team chose the name flerovium (symbol Fl), after Russia's Flerov Laboratory of Nuclear Reactions (FLNR), named after Soviet physicist Georgy Flyorov (also spelled Flerov); earlier reports claim the element name was directly proposed to honour Flyorov.
 In accordance with the proposal received from the discoverers, IUPAC officially named flerovium after Flerov Laboratory of Nuclear Reactions, not after Flyorov himself.
 Flyorov is known for writing to Joseph Stalin in April 1942 and pointing out the silence in scientific journals in the field of nuclear fission in the United States, Great Britain, and Germany.
 Flyorov deduced that this research must have become classified information in those countries.
 Flyorov's work and urgings led to the development of the USSR's own atomic bomb project.
 Flyorov is also known for the discovery of spontaneous fission with Konstantin Petrzhak.
-The naming ceremony for flerovium and livermorium was held on 24 October 2012 in Moscow.
+IUPAC approved the name in May, 2012 and the naming ceremony for flerovium and livermorium was held on 24 October 2012 in Moscow.

+Other proposals included atlantisium (An, a reference via Atlantis to the island of stability), lazarevium (Lz, in honor of Yuri Lazarev), and oganessium (Og, in honor of Yuri Oganessian).

 In a 2015 interview with Oganessian, the host, in preparation to ask a question, said, "You said you had dreamed to name [an element] after your teacher Georgy Flyorov."
 Without letting the host finish, Oganessian repeatedly said, "I did."